Secret Mountain Fort Awesome: Production

-The show borrows elements and its design style from his Uncle Grandpa short, which was pitched to the network as a pilot.
+The show borrows elements and its design style from his Uncle Grandpa short, which was pitched to the network as a pilot in 2006.
 According to Browngardt, Cartoon Network executives were unsure about having a series centered on the title character, and felt the monster characters from the pilot had more potential.
-Character designer Robertryan Cory and David P. Smith (a director and storyboard artist on Dexter's Laboratory and The Powerpuff Girls) were brought on board to help shape the project's development, the series was animated by the Chinese animation studios Hong Ying & Sichuan Top Animation Company.
+Character designer Robertryan Cory and David P. Smith (a director and storyboard artist on Dexter's Laboratory and The Powerpuff Girls) were brought on board to help shape the project's development, and the series was animated by the Chinese animation studios Hong Ying Animation (a studio that previously animated Chowder) and Sichuan Top Animation Company.

 In an interview with Cartoon Brew, Browngardt called the process of pitching his pilot an "amazing learning experience" because it allowed him to propose an idea to the network and see "how it can manipulate and change while you're working on it".
 On the show, animation veteran Chris Reccardi served as creative director, whilst Sue Mondt (who had previously art directed Cartoon Network's Camp Lazlo) handled art direction and Robert Alvarez with Larry Leichliter directed the animation.
 Browngardt depicted the production schedule as "really tight", which called for them to manage their time and to pick their battles with the network.

 Referring to his encounters with the network regarding content, Browngardt learned to let go and find the "right balance", as well as to ask himself, "Is my grandma going to notice this?"
 For the music, Mike Conte of the heavy metal band Early Man was employed as composer.
 The score, which incorporates heavy metal elements and "lots of riffage", was originally added to the animatics as a rough draft.
 Browngardt found that it harmonized with the imagery and what he envisioned for the design.
 Conte noted Browngardt's inspirations from Garbage Pail Kids and Don Martin of Mad magazine, but called the result "definitely its own thing".